gluxon/phpwolf/README.md

 Why phpwolf?
 ------------
 phpwolf is a rewritten wolfbot designed to benefit from the features offered by the PHP language.
-The project is going extremely well, and there are future goals beyond IRC are in the making. git, clone, and have fun!
+The project is going extremely well, and there are future goals beyond IRC are in the making.

 License
 -------